EvelynGriffith/201_final_website/writing/report.md

 We split the workload in half when it came to customization and we made design choices as a team.
 All the photos and information on the club came directly from Pallas since she is the president.
 Pallas wrote all the details about the club to be put on the website.
 Evelyn worked a lot with making the different page structures work and adding the website's functionalities.
 She also figured out how to get the website running online through the Netlify platform.

 Pallas made the AI that generated the names for the name_generator page of the website.
 Both of us had to work together to figure out how to make the name generator accessible to the public user, even though we opted to not put it directly onto our website, but rather use an outer source to implement the program.
+Pallas made the Google Colabs for the name generator programs and linked them.
 Pallas also worked on testing the website and making the website diagram.
 Pallas and Evelyn both worked on debugging the website and both were responsible for writing/editing the report.